IsaacCavallaro/course_work/Term 1/Week 5/pseudocode/pseudocode.md

 ## STEP 4: Define the process (aka write the pseudocode)

-These are the things that will need to happen at EACH STEP of the algorithm in order to arrive at the solution to the problem.
+- These are the things that will need to happen at EACH STEP of the algorithm in order to arrive at the solution to the problem.

-This list of steps is called pseudocode.
+- This list of steps is called pseudocode.

-All algorithms have a sequence.
-The importance of that sequence becomes clear if you were to images swapping around some of those steps.
+- All algorithms have a sequence.
+The importance of that sequence becomes clear if you were to imagine swapping around some of those steps.

-Example:
+**Example:**

 1. Get WeeklyWages

 2. Get WeeklyLivingExpenses
 3. Get PriceOfNewComputer
 4. NetWages = WeeklyWages - WeeklyLivingExpenses
 5. NumberOfWeeksRequired = PriceOfNewComputer/NetWages
 6. Display the result to the user

-The order of these steps in REALLY IMPORTANT.
+## The order of these steps in REALLY IMPORTANT.

 - Imagine for example if you tried to do number 5 before you did step number 2?
 How are you going to do price of the new computer divided by net wrages if you don’t yet know what the price of the new computer or net wages are?